 What does a livestock auctioneer do?

-Specializing in livestock auction can be a very rewarding career as an auctioneer in the livestock industries.
-Livestock auctioneers introduce the animals by assigned lot numbers, facilitate interest, and take bids.
+Specializing in livestock auctions can be a very rewarding career as an auctioneer and is an important part of the livestock industry.
+Livestock auctioneers introduce the animals by assigned lot numbers, generate interest, and take bids.
 The sellers at livestock auctions are usually breeders and farmers.
-So are many of the bidders, though other agricultural professionals and non-professionals often take part.
+You will find that many of the buyers also fall into the breeder, farmer and rancher professions, although other agricultural professionals and non-professionals often take part in the auctions as well.

-And, aside from introducing each animal put up for sale and conducting the auction, a livestock auctioneer may perform the following duties:
+Aside from introducing each animal up for sale and conducting the auction itself, a livestock auctioneer may perform the following duties:

 • Advertising auctions in publications, circular and media